-- (d) As part of a building, electrical, and/or an engineering permit application for a new utility pole to support a wireline communications facility, a statement shall be submitted, including technical data demonstrating that all existing utility poles (including all potentially useable HVET poles) within the proposed service area have been examined, and found unacceptable for attachment of new wireline facility.
+(d) As part of a building, electrical, and/or an engineering permit application for a new utility pole to support a wireline communications facility, a statement shall be submitted, including technical data demonstrating that all existing utility poles (including all potentially useable HVET poles) within the proposed service area have been examined, and found unacceptable for attachment of new wireline facility.
 The report shall include reasons why existing utility poles are not acceptable alternatives to a new freestanding wireline utility pole.
-The report regarding the adequacy of alternative existing facilities or the replacement or mitigation of existing facilities to meet the applicant's need or the needs of service providers indicating that no existing utility poles could accommodate the applicant's proposed facility shall consist of any of the following: - a.
-No existing poles located within the geographic area meet the applicant's engineering requirements to attach wireline facilities to, and why. - b.
-Existing poles are not of sufficient height to meet the applicant's engineering requirements, and cannot be increased in height. - c.
-Existing poles do not have sufficient structural integrity to support the applicant's proposed wireline communications facilities and related equipment, and the existing facility cannot be sufficiently improved or replaced. - d.
-Other limiting factors that render existing poles unsuitable. - (e) Wireline communications facilities; inside the Village's rights-of-way.
-Because of the unique nature of communications services transmitted via wires, cables, fiber optic, or other hardline transmission equipment and the specific structures needed for construction and/or assembly of same, placement of wireline communications facilities in the public right-of-way shall comply with the following: - (1) All newly proposed wireline and/or pole fixtures for wireline communications facilities, whether above or below ground, must not unreasonably interfere with the presently existing infrastructure systems and other operations within the Village's rights-of-way.
-Before consideration of constructing new infrastructure for hardline or wireline communications services, the communication services provider must show that other existing conduits or poles cannot be used.
+The report regarding the adequacy of alternative existing facilities or the replacement or mitigation of existing facilities to meet the applicant's need or the needs of service providers indicating that no existing utility poles could accommodate the applicant's proposed facility shall consist of any of the following:

+(1) No existing poles located within the geographic area meet the applicant's engineering requirements to attach wireline facilities to, and why.(2) Existing poles are not of sufficient height to meet the applicant's engineering requirements, and cannot be increased in height.

+(3) Existing poles do not have sufficient structural integrity to support the applicant's proposed wireline communications facilities and related equipment, and the existing facility cannot be sufficiently improved or replaced.

+(4) Other limiting factors that render existing poles unsuitable.

+(e) Wireline communications facilities; inside the Village's rights-of-way.
+Because of the unique nature of communications services transmitted via wires, cables, fiber optic, or other hardline transmission equipment and the specific structures needed for construction and/or assembly of same, placement of wireline communications facilities in the public right-of-way shall comply with the following: